This post may contain affiliate links. Please read our disclosure policy.

 Green Onion Dip Ingredients on a white marble board.

-• Green Onions: Look for fresh green onions (or spring onions) with firm stalks and vibrant color.
+• Green Onions: Look for vibrant green onions (also called scallions or spring onions) with firm stalks and fresh, bright green tips.
+Avoid any that look limp or yellowed.

-• Sour Cream: Opt for full-fat sour cream for the creamiest texture.
+• Sour Cream: I recommend full-fat sour cream for maximum creaminess and flavor.

 • Fine Sea Salt and Freshly Ground Black Pepper